F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

     Note that if --aead_key is used, this will be ignored.

 *   aead_iv: set the AEAD IV to be used.
-Bytes has to be separated with ":"
+Bytes have to be separated with ":".

 *   aead_iv_random_size: set the size of the AEAD IV, which will be generated randomly.

     Note that if --aead_iv is used, this will be ignored.

 *   aad: set the AAD to be used.
-Bytes has to be separated with ":"
+Bytes have to be separated with ":".

 *   aad_random_size: set the size of the AAD, which will be generated randomly.